mitotic/graphterm/README.rst

 to securely access your work desktop, and then steal the session using your home browser.

-NOTE: Although GraphTerm supports multiple users, it is currently designed for a cooperative environment, where everyone trusts everyone else.
+NOTE: Although GraphTerm supports multiple users, it currently assumes a cooperative environment, where everyone trusts everyone else.
 (This may change in the future.)